How to Pack a Suitcase Like an Expert

 I am a huge advocate of backpacks, as it gives me the advantage of mobility (trust me, dragging a wheeled suitcase on a staircase is not fun at all!).
 It’s also great to not have to wait for your luggage at the airport upon arrival!

-Many people are afraid that carrying a backpack will take a toll on their backs, but if you have the right one that fits your body, the weight will be evenly distributed and you will be fine!
-I highly recommend testing out backpacks (with weights in them) in person , as everyone’s body is different.
+Many people are afraid that carrying a backpack will strain their backs, but if you have the right one that fits your body, the weight will be evenly distributed, and you will be fine!
+I highly recommend testing out backpacks (with weights in them) in person, as everyone’s body is different.

 That being said, these are the tried-and-tested staples that I take with me around the world:

-• Using Pacsafe messenger bag as a day bag, especially for towns like Phnom Penh or Ho Chi Minh City, where drive-by motorbike theft and bag-snatching can occur, or in parts of Europe or South America, where people try to unzip your purse when you’re distracted.
-There is a wire running through the strap, the colours are not flashy, and it is equipped with hidden pockets that block RFID readers from scanning passport and credit card information.
+Use Pacsafe messenger bag as a day bag, especially for towns like Phnom Penh or Ho Chi Minh City, where drive-by motorbike theft and bag-snatching can occur, or in parts of Europe or South America, where people try to unzip your purse when you’re distracted.
+A wire is running through the strap, the colours are not flashy, and it is equipped with hidden pockets that block RFID readers from scanning passport and credit card information.
 Plus, the zippers lock.

 In places where clothing is cheap, such as Southeast Asia and India, don’t stress too much about having a complete wardrobe ready to go before you take off.
 Just about every girl I met in those regions wore clothing she’d bought on the road.
 It will suit the climate and, costing just a few dollars per garment, it won’t break the bank.